 And indeed, inside the age of capitalism, the world of favor and the bodies of fashions are deployed to create a phantasm.
 Additionally, the emergence of glamour inside the Western context coincided with the upward thrust of the primary technology of operating ladies — the sky ladies, the typists, and stenographers.
 Thus, glamour changed into underscored by way of the phenomenon of operating ladies experiencing monetary independence.

 While Bhattacharjya efficaciously depicts the fashion industry as a valid career and recasts fashions as employees, attempts to problematize the uneasy relationship between style and feminism remain underwhelming.
 For instance, one cannot recognize why the writer needed to expect the position of an agony aunt in one of the chapters and thereby make it preachy — a rate that feminists have often been accused of.
-Most importantly, a phase solely dedicated to the records of the commodification of girls in India stays dissonant thanks to its standalone nature.
+Most importantly, a phase solely dedicated to the stays dissonant thanks to its standalone nature.

 The recounting of the anecdotes would have labored better had they been incorporated with the sooner chapters that communicate the struggles of attaining a myth body of narratives that speak of the moralizing attitude closer to fashions.
 It is refreshing to see the booking flow away from pitting the fashions in victim-agent tropes, but how precisely are style and feminism allies nowadays?
 It can not be attributed to feminism becoming the new commodity up for grabs or the rhetoric of “my desire.”